 The Office of the Vice President for Global Engagement supports several grant programs as well as the Campion Hall (Oxford) residency.

 A Global Engagement Faculty Committee, nominated by the provost and the executive vice presidents of the Law and Medical Centers, meets twice a year, in March and October, to consider proposals.

 - International Collaborative Grants support joint conferences, workshops, or seminars involving at least two Georgetown faculty and at least one foreign collaborator.
-These grants, of up to $15,000, cover eligible travel and meeting expenses.
+These grants, of up to $15,000, cover eligible economy travel and meeting expenses.

 - Global Humanities Faculty Seminars support speaker series around issues of culture, identity, narrative, and power that cut across national boundaries.
 These grants, of up to $12,500 each, are co-sponsored by Georgetown College.

 - The Campion Hall (Oxford) Residency enables extended faculty research stays at Oxford University, typically for one semester or during the summer.

-All programs are open to all full-time faculty across all of Georgetown's campuses, as well as GU-Qatar.
+All programs are open to all full-time faculty across all of Georgetown's campuses, as well as Georgetown University in Qatar.

 Additional funding opportunities are available through the Office of the Provost.
 The provost awards approximately $1 million annually in institutional grants or fellowships to faculty on the Main Campus, some of which can be used to fund international research and travel.